-The proposed gravel pit will not overload the street system with traffic or result in unsafe streets or dangers to pedestrians since Clapp Road is designated as a major collector roadway to the north of the site and a minor collector roadway to the south.
+The proposed expansion and increase in hours of operation of the existing gravel pit should not overload the street system with traffic or result in unsafe streets or dangers to pedestrians since Clapp Road is designated as a major collector roadway to the north of the site and a minor collector roadway to the south.
+Staff is unaware of any issues occurring since this gravel pit began operation in 2016.